 The standard approach to becoming a marriage and family therapist in the state of Texas is to complete a master’s program.
 These programs generally take about two years to complete, and then from there, there are additional requirements to become an LMFT including an internship, an exam, and an application for the license.
 Most cities in Texas, including Houston and Austin, use the state requirements.

-Accredited MFT Programs in Texas
+Accredited Texas MFT Programs

 In your search for the ideal Texas MFT program, consideration of pursuing a marriage and family therapy degree from an accredited program is important as it is an assurance that the program provides the necessary training, coursework, and assessment of competency of its graduates to practice as an LMFT.
 While the state of Texas prefers for MFT programs to be accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE), the national accrediting body for the field, graduates from non-accredited programs may still pursue a career as an LMFT.
 The latter route typically consists of a longer (12-month) practicum along with other required coursework that meets the requirements for licensure.
 COAMFTE-accredited MFT programs in Texas such as Texas Tech University and Texas Woman’s University, typically consist of the coursework and clinical training that would consist of all the requirements for your pursuit of licensure during your final semester or immediately upon graduation.
 Alternatively, the state of Texas also features a number of CACREP accredited counseling programs.